Poojasrisunkara/Bharat_Intern_01/README.md

 ## Bharat_Intern_01
 Welcome to my personal portfolio project!
-This project was created as a part of my internship at Prodigy InfoTech.
+This project was created as a part of my internship at Bharat Intern.
 The portfolio showcases my skills, projects, and contact information using HTML and CSS.

 ## Table of Contents